TanmaiSathuri/Parallel-Web-Crawler-Project/README.md

 Parallel Web Crawler

-📌 Project Overview
+📌 Project Overview:

 This project implements a **Parallel Web Crawler** in Java that efficiently crawls multiple web pages concurrently using **multithreading**, while respecting depth limits, timeouts, and parallelism constraints.

-🛠️ Technologies Used
+🛠️ Technologies Used:

 -  Java

 -  Maven